NicholasRasi/Containers/1_Comparing_Containers.md

 - heavyweight container runtime not suitable for IoT devices with few hardware resources
 - not designed to reduce the network bandwidth consumption

-#### Unikernel
-A unikernel is a type of microservices environment that contains absolutely everything required to run a particular piece of software—including not just the software code itself, but also the operating system code necessary to host it.
-Plus, everything that is not strictly necessary for hosting the app is stripped out of the unikernel.

-##### Unikernel Advantages
-- self-hosted, portable and minimalist
-- very small overhead
-- suitable for cloud application: unikernel as an alternative to VMs
-- suitable for IoT: unikernel provides everything needed to deploy the software for an IoT device
-- suitable for device drivers: drivers can be supplied on an as-needed basis inside portable environments
-- suitable for on-demand computing: fast to boot

 ### References
 - [Containers and HPC: Mutually Beneficial ](https://containerjournal.com/topics/container-management/containers-hpc-mutually-beneficial/)
 - [Intel HPC developer conference](https://wilsonweb.fnal.gov/slides/hpc-containers-singularity-introductory.pdf)